HunaidV/K8s-GCP-Django/README.md

 Add the newly created imagePullSecret secret to your default service account:

-<code>imagePullSecrets:
+imagePullSecrets:
-- name: artifact-registry</code>
+- name: artifact-registry

-- Your service account should now look like this:
+Your service account should now look like this:

 <h3>Build and push the docker image to Artifact repository manually.</h3>